 Japanese Internment Tour

-From September of 2017 to January of 2018 HAHS will offer tours exploring the history of Japanese Americans, their impact on the local community and the affect of Executive Order 9066 during as well as following the Second World War.
+In Spring of 2018, HAHS will offer tours exploring the history of Japanese Americans, their impact on the local community and the affect of Executive Order 9066 during as well as following the Second World War.

 Time: 1 hour| Grades: 4 and up